 • Terms and Privacy: Terms of use and privacy policy.

 How might we use AI to understand this future and prepare for it?
-These explorables (Victor 2011) detail key aspects of our analysis of future maize yields from the perspective of one of these important institutions: the US Federal Crop Insurance Program.
-Climate change increasingly threatens this crucial resource for farmers and the broader US food system (Ray et al 2015).
-Specifically, this website houses tools which complement an academic paper (preprint), allowing for further exploration beyond the manuscript.
+These explorables (Victor 2011) detail key aspects of our analysis of future maize yields.
+Our work specifically considers the future risk for one of these important institutions: the US Federal Crop Insurance Program.
+Climate change increasingly threatens crucial resources like the FCIP which provide important stability (Mahul and Stutley 2010) to a food system progressively impacted by climate change (Ray et al 2015).
+However, despite these challenges, we find important information to inform climate adaptation within our AI results.

 You only need a web browser.
-You don't need to install any special software.
+This website houses tools which complement an academic paper (preprint), allowing for further exploration beyond the manuscript.
+You don't need to install any special software to use it.

 Technical details about the interactives